 It’s important to record all relevant information for each batch that undergoes ORT.
 If a failure is found, the response depends on how serious the issue is.
 Actions could include reworking the units in-house, holding shipments in the warehouse, initiating a recall—or sometimes, doing nothing at all aside from logging the result.

 Wait—do nothing?
 Yes, because ORT takes time.
 Sometimes by the time the test reveals a failure, the products are already in customers’ hands.
 If the issue isn’t critical, a recall might not be practical.
-In such cases, the best approach is to prepare a response plan, such as offering fast repair service or sending replacement units if customers report issues.
+In such cases, the best approach is to prepare a response plan, such as offering troubleshooting guide and fast repair service or sending replacement units if customers report issues.

 Can ORT be discontinued?